neithernut/dr.w.falls/doc/design/Modules.md

 really won't warrant a top-level module of their own, we throw them together.

+## Error module

+This module will provide error handling and reporting utilities.

 ## Field module

 This module will implement the remaining types and functions defined in the